Method for testing diffusive shock acceleration and diffusion propagation of 1-100 TeV cosmic electrons with multiwavelength observations of the Geminga halo and pulsar wind nebula: Methods

-If boundary conditions \( f(\pm \infty) = 0 \) are imposed on this 1-D equation, the solution would be a power-law spectrum \cite{drury1983introduction}.
 However, in practical scenarios where the upstream extent of the shock is finite, such boundary conditions lead to distinct electron spectra.
 In fact, there exists more than one condition leading to the finite upstream scale.
 One scenario involves electrons being captured by the pulsar at the far upstream (assumed to be at position \( x = -a \)).
 In this case, the shock upstream boundary condition can be written as \( f|_{x=-a} = 0 \), which is called zero-particle condition.
 The solution to the equation can then be readily obtained \cite{caprioli2009escape}:

 where the accelerated electron spectrum \( f^{p}_{0}(p) \) at the shock surface is given by: